erlage/rad/README.md

     Having troubles? learn more [from official guide](https://dart.dev/tutorials/web/get-started)

-2. Add Trad as dependency:
+2. Add Rad as dependency:
-    - Open `pubspec.yaml` in newly created app folder and add `trad` to your dependencies:
+    - Open `pubspec.yaml` in newly created app folder and add `rad` to your dependencies:
       ```yaml
       dependencies:
-        trad: 0.0.2
+        rad: 0.0.2
       ```

-3. Import Trad widgets in your `main.dart`
+3. Import Rad widgets in your `main.dart`
     ```dart
-    import 'package:trad/widgets.dart';
+    import 'package:rad/widgets.dart';
     ```

-3. Create Trad app
+3. Create Rad app
     ```dart
     void main() {
-      TradApp(
+      RadApp(
                             // 'output' is the id of div in your web/index.html
                             // framework will mount your app inside that div
                             // if you don't have a div with id 'output' in web/index.html,